aws/aws-cdk/packages/aws-cdk-lib/aws-route53/README.md

 ### Cross Account Zone Delegation

-If you want to have your root domain hosted zone in one account and your subdomain hosted zone in a diferent one, you can use `CrossAccountZoneDelegationRecord` to set up delegation between them.
+If you want to have your root domain hosted zone in one account and your subdomain hosted zone in a different one, you can use `CrossAccountZoneDelegationRecord` to set up delegation between them.

 In the account containing the parent hosted zone: